The Best Vegetable Stock

-I love my homemade stocks and I mostly cook with chicken stock because it adds so much flavor to dishes.
-I’ve been getting some requests for vegetarian versions of some of my dishes and sometimes it’s just a matter of swapping chicken stock for vegetable stock.
-So I thought it was time to post my vegetable stock recipe.
+I love my homemade stocks and broths and I mostly cook with chicken stock because it adds so much flavor to dishes.
+I’ve been getting some requests for vegetarian versions of some of my dishes and sometimes it’s just a matter of swapping chicken stock for vegetable.

 - 16 cups water

 - 8 ounces mushrooms, I used cremini, regular button mushrooms can be used

 - 1 head celery, including leaves, large diced

 - 1 whole garlic bulb, cut in half